A saga of faith and struggle driven by the conviction that all human beings deserve the highest quality of life.

 – His Holiness Sri Sri Vishwesha Theertha Swamiji, Sri Pejavara Adhokshaja Matha, Udupi

 "After Srila Prabhupada, it is Sri Madhu Pandit Dasa who managed to run the institution of ISKCON successfully.
-He is a scholar himself and also a civil engineer.
 Through his engineering skills he has given a modern approach to Krishna Consciousness.
 He is a great example to how certain fields can be modernized with the help of technology.

 Additionally, he has taken up the task of free food distribution.
 Lakhs of children are being fed daily through the Akshaya Patra programme which is implemented with public-private partnership.
 If not for this programme, many students of government schools would not have had the opportunity to pursue their education.